zammad/zammad-admin-documentation/channels-telegram.rst

 Start using your new channel
 ============================

-..
-Note:: Please note that the maximum file size for Telegram-Bots is 20MB!
+.. note:: Please note that the maximum file size for Telegram-Bots is 20MB!
    Further information can be found in the `Telegram API-Reference <https://core.telegram.org/bots/api#getfile>`_.